-Let's begin as we've been doing by reading those beatitudes again together, starting in verse 20, "'Blessed are you who are poor, for yours is the kingdom of God.
+Let's begin as we've been doing by reading those beatitudes again together.
+Starting in verse 20, "'Blessed are you who are poor, for yours is the kingdom of God.
 Blessed are you who are hungry now, for you shall be satisfied.
 Blessed are you who weep now, for you shall laugh.
 Blessed are you when people hate you and when they exclude you and revile you and spurn your name as evil, on account of the Son of Man!
 Rejoice in that day, and leap for joy, for behold, your reward in heaven is great; for so their fathers did to the prophets."

-I covered this briefly last time, but notice at the end of verse 22, the persecution for which we're counted blessed it's not our own bad behavior.
+Notice at the end of verse 22, the persecution for which we're counted blessed it's not our own bad behavior.
 It's not our own stupidity.
-It's not our own mistakes or dumb actions.
+It's not our own mistakes or, or dumb actions.
 It's not our own sin.
 None of that earns us this beatitude of blessed.
 What it says there, persecution for which we're counted blessed, is on account of the Son of Man; on account of him.
-When we live like him.
-When we pursue fidelity to his Word.
-When we try to walk as he walked.
-When we follow his example.
-When we love him, when we worship him, persecution is going to come.
+When we live like him, when we pursue fidelity to his Word, when we try to walk as he walked, when we follow his example, when we love him, when we worship him, persecution is going to come.
 Count on it.